-- Disadvantages of Breastfeeding challenges common myths about breastfeeding
+- Are there any Disadvantages of Breastfeeding? challenges common myths about breastfeeding

 - Discover why female friends might undermine your decision to breastfeed in the book Breast Intentions

 #2 Pressure from partner to stop breastfeeding

 If your partner feels left out of your baby’s care he may think bottle feeding will be a good way to allow him to share in the feeding.
 Some partners may see breasts as purely sexual and may not be keen to share them.
 And just as with other family members, if your partner sees you struggling with breastfeeding he may think weaning will help you.
 Or if you are separating or divorced, your ex-partner may pressure you to wean so they can have the baby for extended periods.

 Coping with criticism

 - Provide information.
 Help your partner find out more about the differences between breast milk and infant formula and explain why breastfeeding is important to you and your baby.
 See Is There a Difference Between Breast Milk and Formula? on this website and When Your Partner Wants You to Wean: Heart Advice for Nursing Mothers, Amy Wright Glenn, 2013.

 - Suggest other ways your partner can be involved with their baby.
 Your partner can develop a relationship with their baby by bathing them, changing their nappy, talking to him and cuddling him, carrying him in a sling or holding him skin-to-skin.

 - Solve difficulties.
 Ask your partner to help you find an IBCLC lactation consultant to solve any difficulties.

 - Once breastfeeding is established hand expressing breast milk or pumping for occasional bottle feeding or cup feeding can work for some families.
 The article Tips to Bottle Feed a Breastfed Baby shares ways to bottle feed in a breastfeeding friendly way.